Counseling Center Assessment of Psychological Symptoms

 2015 CCAPS Profile Report

-The 2015 CCAPS profile report has been redesigned with the following new features:
+The 2015 CCAPS profile report contains the following features:

-- Redesigned layout with both graphical and tabular presentation of up to 15 administrations.
+- Graphical and tabular presentation of client scores up to 15 administrations.

 - Graphical representation of high/mid/low distress zones and floor zones.